nxshock/zkv_old/README.md

 **Note: library is unstable, compatibility with older versions is not guaranteed.**

+Keys stored in memory, while values stored on disk.

 Data stored in log based structure.
 Records grouped into blocks to increase compression level.

 File structure:
 ```